CASA0021Group5/GPP/README.md

 "Lighthouses guide ships while ours guides peace of mind.
 When your child gets home, the lighthouse lights up on your end, no texts needed.
 A reassuring ambient glow to say, ‘I’m home and safe’ no matter the distance.'

 ## Why a Lighthouse?
+We were inspired by the concept of a lighthouse as lighthouses observe ships out at sea and guide them at their lights.
+This can also be applied to a parent child relationship especially where a parent does not want to be intrusive and respect their child's indepedence while still being present to guide and reassure their child.

 ## Background
 As globalisation grows, more young people move abroad to study and work.
 However, this comes with  challenges.
 For example, while abroad keeping in touch with family consistently can be a bit of a challenge for international students.
 This could potentially lead to parents feeling anxious due to the lack of consistent updates.
 Moreover, parents may also not want to intrude on their child's independence whilst letting their child know they are always around to help.
 Therefore, our device aims to address this issue by allowing for parents to recieve ambient updates from their child reassuraning them.
 At the same time , reminding the child that their parents are always there ready to guide and support them.